GoogleCloudPlatform/monitoring-dashboard-samples/scripts/dashboard-importer/README.md

 ```

 #### Arguments:
-  - FILE_OR_DIRECTORY: Path to a file or directory that contains Grafana dashboards in JSON format.
+  - `FILE_OR_DIRECTORY`: Path to a file or directory that contains Grafana dashboards in JSON format.
 These files must use the extension `.json`.
-  - PROJECT_ID: The destination Google Cloud project for the converted dashboards
+  - `PROJECT_ID` (Optional): The destination Google Cloud project for the converted dashboards.
+Omitting the `PROJECT_ID` will only run the conversion step and skip the upload.

 #### Example:
   To convert a single file `./foo/test.json` and upload to project `test-project`, you run: